 [Updated] Minister of Health Kim Wilson, Acting Minister of Education Tinee Furbert, and Bermuda Hospitals Board Chief of Staff Dr. Wesley Miller will be holding a press conference this afternoon [Jan 13] and while the topic of the press conference was not stated, we assume it will be Covid-19 related.
-The live video below should start at around 3.00pm, and we will have additional information after the press conference concludes.
+The live video above should start at around 3.00pm, and we will have additional information after the press conference concludes.

 Update 12.01pm: Government confirmed this, as expected, will be a ‘coronavirus briefing.’

 Update 3.12pm: We are ready and waiting, will start stream once it begins.
 Govt just tweeted, “Apologies for the delay the coronavirus briefing will be commencing shortly.”

 Some Key Points From Statements In So Far

 - Previously, it was mandatory that all staff and students in public schools produce a negative PCR test results before entering school buildings after a school mid-term break.
 The policy will now be that all staff and students produce a certified negative antigen test result

 - The Ministry will be rolling out at-home antigen testing for all public schools.
 The weekly school saliva screening testing programme has been placed on pause.

 Update 4.19pm: Acting Minister of Education Tinee Furbert’s full statement

 Good Afternoon Members of the Media, and the Bermuda Public.

 Thank you, Minister of Health, for your update.